Skip to content

 “All shall be well because we are knit together and rooted in hope”

 Holy Trinity Church of England Primary School, a proud member of the Lincoln Anglican Academy Trust, works with dedication to nurture and sustain our strong Christian distinctiveness.
-Our Head of School and Governing Body share a clear and ambitious vision for a school rooted in Christian values, shaping a community where every child feels valued, supported, and inspired.
+Our Headteacher and Governing Body share a clear and ambitious vision for a school rooted in Christian values, shaping a community where every child feels valued, supported and inspired.

 We enjoy a close relationship with the Lincoln Diocese, who provide guidance and high-quality professional development for leaders and staff across the curriculum.
 Each year, our Year 6 pupils are invited to the Lincoln Cathedral Leavers Service—an uplifting celebration that marks an important milestone in their journey with us.